DreamLab-AI/flowstate/README.md

     ```bash
     docker-compose run --rm flowstate
     ```
-    This command will analyze `input.mp4` (if it exists) or you can pass a URL:
+    This command will analyze `input.mp4` (if it exists).
+To analyze a YouTube video, pass the `--url` argument:
     ```bash
     docker-compose run --rm flowstate --url "YOUR_YOUTUBE_URL"
     ```
+3.  **View the output:** After the analysis, the generated viewer files will be in the `data/output/viewer` directory.
+You can serve them using the `viewer` service:
+    ```bash
+    docker-compose up -d viewer
+    ```
+    The viewer will be available at `http://localhost:8000`.

 ### Publishing to GitHub Pages